Robust Data-Driven Predictive Control using Reachability Analysis: Introduction

+Reachability analysis computes the set of states that a system can reach within finite or infinite time when starting from a bounded set of initial states, subject to a set of possible inputs \citep{conf:reach2000}.
+Many research branches utilize reachability analysis, such as formal verification, formal controller synthesis, set-based estimation, and set-based prediction \citep{conf:reviewAlthoff}.
 The most popular approaches in computing reachable sets are set propagation and simulation-based techniques.
-The efficiency of propagation-based methods depends on the set representation: polyhedra \cite{conf:reachpolydt}, zonotopes \cite{conf:thesisalthoff}, (sparse) polynomial zonotopes \cite{conf:sparsepolyzono}, ellipsoids \cite{conf:reachellipsoidal}, support functions \cite{conf:reachsupportlinear}, and Taylor series \cite{conf:rigorousreachtaylor}.
+The efficiency of propagation-based methods depends on the set representation: polyhedra \citep{conf:reachpolydt}, zonotopes \citep{conf:thesisalthoff}, (sparse) polynomial zonotopes \citep{conf:sparsepolyzono}, ellipsoids \citep{conf:reachellipsoidal}, support functions \citep{conf:reachsupportlinear}, and Taylor series \citep{conf:rigorousreachtaylor}.
 The zonotopes have favorable properties as they can be represented compactly, and they are closed under the Minkowski sum and linear mapping.

 This paper considers data-driven predictive control by computing the set of models consistent with noisy data, and it is considered the first step in this track.
 Our proposed approach consists of two phases: the data-collection phase and the control phase.
 During the data-collection phase, we collect input and output data samples from the unknown system.
-The collected data is used to compute an implicit data-driven system representation using matrix zonotopes, which is based on ideas from \cite{conf:datadriven_reach}.
+The collected data is used to compute an implicit data-driven system representation using matrix zonotopes, which is based on ideas from \citep{conf:datadriven_reach}.
 During the control phase, we employ a zonotopic data-driven predictive control scheme (ZPC).
 In particular, \sys{} computes the data-driven reachable set based on a matrix zonotope recursion starting from the measured output $y(t)$.
 The matrix zonotope recursion utilizes the learned data-driven system representation.
 The optimal control problem that is solved by \sys{} during the control phase results in the optimal input $u(t)$ that minimizes a given cost function such that the output $y(t)$ stays within the predicted reachable set and the output constraints are robustly satisfied.
 The code to recreate our findings is publicly available\footnotemark.
 The contributions of this paper can be summarized as follows:

 \begin{enumerate} \item We propose a robust data-driven predictive control scheme.
 In the first phase, noisy data is collected from the system with unknown model.
 A single input-output trajectory can be sufficient.
 A matrix zonotope recursion is used as a data-driven reachability prediction within a predictive control scheme based on the collected noisy data. \item In the noise-free case, we prove that the proposed data-driven \sys{} scheme results in an equivalent closed-loop performance as a nominal MPC scheme. \item Under measurement and process noise, we guarantee robust constraint satisfaction of the closed-loop system under the feasibility of the proposed data-driven predictive control scheme at each time step. \end{enumerate}